Miker48/Expense-project/README.md

 Row 3 is for spending of each item in the "Name" field,  which has 3 columes: total yealy spening of the item we select from the very top, monthly spending of selected item, and and comparison with same month of last year.

-I have exported my dashboard and uploaded as "Expense.json" above, and also uploaded same-data.
+I have exported my dashboard and uploaded as "Expense.json" above, and also uploaded sample-data.

 Here are the main steps for setting-up MariaDB and Grafana on Centos 8: